Kemmy90smart/wireframing/README.md

 **In summary:**
 Wireframing improves communication, reduces errors, and accelerates decision-making in software development.
 It ensures that everyone—from designers to developers—works with a shared understanding of the product’s layout and functionality before moving to the build stage.

+## Wireframing in Practice

+Wireframing is not just a theoretical step — it has real-world impact on how successful digital products are designed and built.
+By identifying usability problems early, teams can avoid costly mistakes and ensure that the final product meets user needs effectively.

+### Real-World Scenario

+A digital marketing agency was tasked with designing an **e-commerce website** for a fashion brand.
+During the wireframing phase, the design team created low-fidelity wireframes showing the layout of the homepage, product pages, and checkout flow.

+When reviewing the wireframes with stakeholders and testers, several **usability issues** were identified:
+1. The “Add to Cart” button was placed too low on mobile screens, making it hard for users to find.
+2. The checkout page required too many steps, potentially discouraging users from completing purchases.
+3. Product filters were not clearly visible, making navigation difficult.

+### How the Issues Were Resolved
+- The **“Add to Cart” button** was moved higher and made larger to increase visibility and accessibility.
+- The **checkout process** was simplified from four steps to two, reducing friction and improving conversion rates.
+- The **product filters** were repositioned to the top of the product listing page, allowing users to find items more easily.

+After implementing these changes at the wireframe stage, the team proceeded to high-fidelity designs and development with a clearer, user-focused layout.

+### Impact on the Final Product
+The final e-commerce site experienced:
+- A **25% increase in completed purchases** after launch.
+- Positive feedback from users for its **simplified navigation** and **clean layout**.
+- Reduced redesign time during development since key issues were addressed early.

+### Conclusion

+This example shows that wireframing is essential for identifying usability issues before any coding begins.
+It encourages collaboration, supports user-centered design, and ensures that the final product is intuitive, efficient, and aligned with user expectations.
+In short, **wireframing is the foundation of a user-friendly and successful design process**.